Gordon M. Shepherd: Early work

-The next problem addressed was how odors are represented in the brain.
-A collaboration in 1975, using new methods of brain imaging, revealed for the first time that odors are encoded by different spatial activity patterns in the olfactory glomeruli of the olfactory bulb.
-This showed that the neural basis of smell in vertebrates involves odor representation by glomerular activity patterns ("odor images") which are then processed by the widely distributed olfactory bulb microcircuits.

-Among the odor-induced patterns was a focus on a "modified glomerular complex", the first of a subsystem of "necklace glomeruli" in the main olfactory bulb that receives specific input from olfactory receptors that respond to odor stimuli through a cyclic GMP second messenger system.
+The next problem Shepherd addressed was how odors are represented in the brain.
+Using the brain imaging technique of the time, 2-deoxy-D-glucose (2DG) autoradiography, it was shown for the first time that odors are encoded by different spatial activity patterns in the glomeruli of the olfactory bulb, a tangle of nerves formed by connections between mainly olfactory sensory cells and mitral cells.
+This demonstrated that the neuronal basis of the sense of smell in vertebrates consists of the representation of odors by glomerular activity patterns, or "odor images," which are then processed by the widely distributed microcircuits of the olfactory bulb.
+The odor-induced patterns included a "modified glomerular complex," which was the first of a subsystem of specific glomeruli in the olfactory bulb.

-Shepherd's lab has used the olfactory bulb as a general model for the integrative actions of neuronal dendrites.
-This showed that dendrites can contain multiple computational units; backpropagating action potentials in dendrites carry out specific functional operations; and dendritic spines can function as semi-independent input-output units.
-The lab also provided a basic circuit for olfactory cortex.

-New concepts to replace the classical "neuron doctrine" were hypothesized, and the term "microcircuit" was introduced for characterizing specific patterns of synaptic interactions in the nervous system.
+In their research, Shepherd's laboratory employed the olfactory bulb as a foundational model to explore the integrative functions of neuronal dendrites.
+Their findings revealed that dendrites possess the capacity to house multiple computational units, that action potentials propagating in a retrograde direction within dendrites can execute specific functional operations, and that dendritic spines (small membrane protrusion from a neuron's dendrite that typically receives input from a single axon at the synapse) can function as autonomous input-output units.
+Furthermore, the laboratory contributed a fundamental circuit for the olfactory cortex of the brain.
+Concurrent with this research, novel concepts were developed to replace the classical 'neuron doctrine', and the term 'microcircuit' was introduced to characterize specific patterns of synaptic interactions in the nervous system.

-Recent and Current Studies

-Shepherd's odor imaging studies were extended by use of high-field functional MRI (7 and 9 Tesla), work started with his longtime colleague Charles Greer and members of the Yale Imaging Center.
-The lab has introduced viral tracing methods to reveal widely dispersed clusters of granule cells which are hypothesized to be necessary for processing the distributed glomeruli activated by odor stimuli.
-These experimental data were used to build novel 3D computational models of the distributed mitral and granule cell circuits, to obtain insight into the nature of the processing that underlies smell perception.
+Later work

-What are the sensory "primitives" that are processed as the basis of smell perception?
+What are the sensory 'primitives' that are processed as the basis of smell perception?
 This fundamental problem was attacked by modeling the molecular interactions between odor molecules and the new discovered olfactory receptors.
 "Determinants" were identified on the odor molecules that activate specific sites on the receptors to encode the identity of the odor molecule.